Key Topics for C++ Projects

 5. Casino Number Guessing Game

-This project is a fun and interactive number guessing game where the player bets money and tries to guess a randomly generated number within a specified range.
-The game rewards correct guesses and deducts money for incorrect ones, simulating a casino-like experience.
+This project is an engaging, interactive number guessing game in which the player wagers an amount of money to guess a randomly generated number from a specified range.
+The game will reward the player for guessing numbers correctly and take money from the player for incorrect guesses, which resembles play in a casino.

 Time Required: 2–3 hours